 As a beginner, you probably won’t be buying your equipment.
 The best thing to do is to rent your equipment.
 By renting ski and snowboard equipment from a decent hire shop or in the resort, you will can sure to have the right equipment for you.
 It will fit properly and be suitable for your ability, as you will be fitted by an expert.
 It is best to book your equipment hire in advance, especially at peak times of the season.

 You will need skis, boots, and poles as a skier, while snowboarders need a board and boots.
 It is recommended that you wear a helmet for mountain sports.

-Aspen Snowmass is a great destination for beginner skiers and snowboarders of all ages and comprises of four mountains that have their own ski areas:
+Aspen Snowmass is a great destination for beginner skiers and snowboarders of all ages.
+Comprising of four mountains that have their own ski areas:

 - Aspen Mountain

 - Aspen Highlands

 The best areas for beginners are Snowmass and Buttermilk.
 They have lots of terrain options for beginners, including the bunny slope, which is perfect for making those first turns.